laynegt/lyle-overbay/README.md

 new Overlay(content, options)
 ```

-`content` is a required parameter, while `options` is optional.  `content` is either a DOM element or image URL:
+`content` is a required parameter, while `options` is optional; the Overlay object is returned.  `content` is either
+a DOM element or image URL:

 ```
 new Overlay($("<p>You've got modal!</p>"));